RafidMuhymin/astro-spa/README.md

 Default: `true`

-Whether or not the code will check for if any element is using the `data-active-class` attribute and whether it's `href` matches the current URL or not.
+Whether or not the code will check for if any element is using the `data-active-class` attribute and whether its `href` matches the current URL or not.

 ### PPBColor